oroinc/documentation/backend/setup/demo-environment/vagrant.rst

 Vagrant Provision
 =================

-To get familiar with the application functionality or for development purposes, you can install Oro applications with environment components using |Vagrant|.
+To get familiar with the application functionality, you can install Oro applications with environment components using |Vagrant|.

 Every Oro application has a *Vagrantfile* that enables you to set up a virtual machine with the Oro application via the